Package types

 file.

-Provide a specific package name with up xpkg build --name <package name>
+Provide a specific package name with crossplane xpkg build --name <package name>

 .

 saves the package to the current directory.
-Specify a specific location with up xpkg build -o <path>
+Specify a specific location with crossplane xpkg build -o <path>

 .